-Luminance values can be coded as "absolute values" on a scale of 0-10,000 nits (e.g., PQ format) or as "relative values" (e.g., RAW, gamma, S-log or HLG).
+Luminance values can be coded as "absolute values" on a scale of 0-10,000 cd/m2 (e.g., PQ format) or as "relative values" (e.g., RAW, gamma, S-log or HLG).
 The optimal coding method depends on the application and other considerations.

 Cameras can be capable of capturing a higher contrast range than reference monitors and consumer displays are capable of rendering.
-When content is graded, the grader makes judgments according to what he or she sees within the luminance range of the reference monitor, which may
+When content is graded, the grader makes judgments according to what he or she sees within the luminance range of the reference monitor, which may have a peak brightness of 1,000 or 2,000 cd/m2, for example.
+In theory, if the consumer display characteristics match that of the reference monitor, the consumer will see what the grader intended.
+In practice of course, consumer HDR displays have varying peak brightness performance, black level and color gamut, so it is up to the display (or source device) to map the color volume of the transmitted content to best match the capabilities of the particular display.

-As a PQ signal may carry pixel values as high as 10,000 nits, it is helpful to the display to indicate the actual maximum pixel value to be expected that are creatively pertinent as a basis for color volume transform.
+As a PQ signal may carry pixel values as high as 10,000 cd/m2, it is helpful to the display to indicate the actual maximum pixel value to be expected that are creatively pertinent as a basis for color volume transform.
 HDR10 systems are capable of providing static metadata to assist mapping the transmitted content to the consumer display, enabling a given display to optimize the color volume mapping based on its capability.
 The use of HDR10 metadata may help to optimize display mapping, but as the metadata may not be practical in Live content, the use of PQ10 may be preferred for Live content.
 Although a system objective is to preserve creative intent with limited perceptual alteration all the way to the consumer display, some perceptual alteration will occur because of different display capabilities both in peak brightness and minimum black levels.